-Jeremy Winborg is best known for his figurative works of Native American subjects that blend realism with abstract backgrounds.
+Jeremy Winborg is best known for his figurative work of Native American subjects that blend realism with abstract backgrounds.

 Winborg, his wife Danielle, and five kids call Utah home.
-When Winborg is not at his easel, he enjoys fly-fishing and rock climbing.
+When he is not at his easel, Winborg enjoys fly-fishing and rock climbing.